-Subsequent to review, approval, and adoption of the Housing Element and associated environmental document by the City Council, the adopted Housing Element will be submitted to HCD for final review and certification prior to the mandatory February 12, 2014, deadline.
-After review, if HCD finds that the adopted Housing Element meets the statutory requirements of State Housing Law, a Letter of Compliance will be issued to the City finalizing the Housing Element update process with State.
+At the conclusion of the City's review and immediately after adoption, the adopted Housing Element will be submitted to HCD for review and certification prior to the mandatory February 12, 2014, deadline.
+After review, if HCD finds that the adopted Housing Element meets the statutory requirements of State housing law, a Letter of Compliance will be issued to the City finalizing the Housing Element update process with State.

-CONCLUSION:
+CONCLUSION AND RECOMMENDATION: